Welcome to the Wiltshire Money website.

 The online learning platform is available to everyone and provides easy access to a selection of high-quality digital and numeracy courses, which can help people build up their skills, progress in work and boost their job prospects.

-Acas run regular webinars on employment law topics and employment relations.
-They're free to join, you just need to register in advance.
-You can view previous webinars and subject to available spaces, you can Register for upcoming webinars such as 'Furlough leave: the HMRC Job Retention Scheme'
+Acas have a number of online training modules such as "Mental Health", "Redundancy" and "Contracts, Hours and Pay".
+Acas experts run regular webinars on employment law topics and employment relations They're free to join, you just need to register in advance.
+You can view previous webinars and subject to available spaces, you can Register for upcoming webinars.

 Mental Health First Aid (MHFA) England have adapted their training courses so they can be accessed remotely, either through online instructor delivery or with digital only content.